migtools/oadp-non-admin/docs/design/Non_Admin_Controller_design.md

 - As a non-admin user/namespace owner with administrative privileges for a particular namespace, the user should be able to:
     - Create a Backup of the namespace
     - View the status of the Backup created for the particular namespace
-    - Delete the Backup of the namespace
+    - Delete the Backup and its corresponding object storage

 ### Restore Operation
 - As a non-admin user/namespace owner with administrative privileges for a particular namespace, the user should be able to: